Vilkelis/react_lesson11_api_thunk/README.md

 ## Lesson 11
-Home work for lesson 11 of Netology training course: API-REDUX
+Home work for lesson 11 of Netology training course: API-THUNK